threefoldtech/terraform-provider-grid/wiki/workflows.md

 ## test workflow
-Runs against terraform matrix (only version 1.0.8) and only runs the tests in internal/provider directory
+- Runs against terraform matrix (only version 1.0.8) and only runs the tests in internal/provider directory
+- Uses GoReleaser to test building the provider on all supported platforms.

 TODO: check terraform versions